Hassan Hamada: Military activities since defection

 In March 2014, Hassan Hamada returned to the Idlib Governorate in northwestern Syria and formed the 101st Infantry Division of the Free Syrian Army.
 The group was supported by the Syrian Military Council and supplied with BGM-71 TOW anti-tank missiles from the United States and Saudi Arabia.
 The group was also in communication with the political National Coalition for Syrian Revolutionary and Opposition Forces.

 Due to his previous service in the Syrian Air Force, in 2016, Hassan Hamada was involved in the development of improvised short-range surface-to-air missiles in the 101st Division.

 On 15 November 2021, he was appointed defense minister in the Syrian Interim Government and chief of staff of the Syrian National Army, succeeding Salim Idris.

-On 9 October 2025, following the fall of the Assad regime, he was appointed Deputy Chief of Staff of the Syrian Air Force.
+On 9 October 2025, following the fall of the Ba'athist-led regime, he was appointed Deputy Chief of Staff of the Syrian Air Force.